Peter’s Correspondence on the Actual Freedom List

 Much of my writing in the glossary reads as though it was written as the realization, or moments of clear thinking, were happening and some could have indeed even been written whilst I was having a PCE, which would explain the statement I made that you have queried – for when one is having a PCE, one is temporarily free of the human condition.
 Indeed it is my experience in being virtually free of the human condition that I am, in fact, free of most of the human condition for most of the time – which is not to deny that I will only be actually free of the human condition in toto when the singular event of self-immolation occurs.

-This is exactly the reason I decided to start writing when I did – I had some hands-on experience to pass on about the actualism process and the nature of the human condition that was best written raw and first-hand rather than as a hindsight account.
+This is exactly the reason I decided to start writing when I did – I had some hands-on experience to pass on about the actualism method and the nature of the human condition that was best written raw and first-hand rather than as a hindsight account.
 If you read my journal and some of my early correspondence you will also find many other statements I have made that you could also rightly dispute.
 At the time they were written I was full-on into investigating the human condition and the very process is a daring and passionate one and whilst I fully stand by my earlier writings in terms of substance, flavour and intent, they were not necessarily intended to stand close intellectual scrutiny.

 At one stage I thought to go over my earlier writings and edit them for accuracy and terminology but I realized that in doing so I would inevitably loose some of the immediacy and spontaneity of an experiential account so I haven’t bothered.
 Thanks for pointing out the inaccuracy.
 I have changed the particular statement you pointed to, but I will leave my journal unedited for the reasons stated above.